wrmay/recipes/aws/docker-on-ecs/README.md

 # Set up a VPC

 By default, docker compose will deploy into the default VPC.
+If you wish to use the default VPC (and it has at least 2 public networks), just remove the `x-aws-vpc` entry from the top of `compose.yam'`.

-If this is not the desired result, you will need to create a VPC with at least 2 public subnets.
+Otherwise, you will need to create a VPC with at least 2 public subnets.
 The file, `vpc.yaml` is  CloudFormation template that describes a VPC with 3 public subnets.
 You can edit this file, changing the name, availability zones, etc. as desired.
 Once done, use the CloudFormation console to deploy the VPC and subnets.

-After the VPC has been deployed, copy its identifier (looks like `vpc-0fbbc9e6c07654ca9`) to the `x-aws-vpc` entry specify your VPC.
+After the VPC has been deployed, copy its identifier (looks like `vpc-0fbbc9e6c07654ca9`) to the `x-aws-vpc` entry in `compose.yaml`.
+The project will be deployed into the VPC specified by this entry.

 Note that you can keep the VPC and use it for other deployments.  `docker compose down` will leave the VPC and subnets untouched.